Hochfrequenz/chrono_json_diff_patch/README.md

 | 0     | `DateTime.MinValue` | `fooDate`           | `null`                             |
 | 1     | `fooDate`           | `barDate`           | `{"myProperty":["initial","foo"]}` |
 | 2     | `barDate`           | `DateTime.MaxValue` | `{"myProperty":["foo","bar"]}`     |

+## Code Quality / Production Readiness

+- The code has [at least a 90%](https://github.com/Hochfrequenz/chrono_json_diff_patch/blob/main/.github/workflows/unittests_and_coverage.yml#L34) unit test coverage. ✔️
+- The ChronoJsonDiffPatch package has no dependencies except for `TimePeriodLibrary.NET` and `JsonDiffPatch.NET`. ✔️

+## Release Workflow

+To create a **pre-release** nuget package, create a tag of the form `prerelease-vx.y.z` where `x.y.z` is the semantic version of the pre-release.
+This will create and push nuget packages with the specified version `x.y.z` and a `-betaYYYYMMDDHHmmss` suffix.

+To create a **release** nuget package, create a tag of the form `vx.y.z` where `x.y.z` is the semantic version of the release.
+This will create and push nuget packages with the specified version `x.y.z`.